monkpearman/unicly/README.md

    The general implementation strategy for minting v1 UUID is reliant on interrogation of the system's underlying hardware and clock setting [1].
-   When this is the strategy taken we have found that:
+   When this is the strategy taken, we have found that:

     * It requires platform and implementation specific code;